 Today, my future is in limbo.
 DACA has provided me with the ability to pursue my dreams by giving me the ability to work and be protected against deportation.
 In the past, multiple legislative bills have failed to pave the path towards citizenship for young Dreamers like myself.
 With DACA in jeopardy, lawmakers have introduced The Dream Act of 2017.
 This program serves as the most crucial component to my present and future success.
 DACA has allowed me to get a driver’s license, obtain a job, build credit, and attend college.
 These are all privileges that can be taken for granted and easily taken away from students who rely on DACA to pursue not only their higher education aspirations, but a medium towards socioeconomic stability for their families.
 Through all the uncertainty, I remain driven by my purpose.
 There is no success story without struggle and I believe, against all odds, that I will prosper.

-Gustavo Lopez is an undocumented, undergraduate student at California State University, Fullerton where he studies Business Administration and Finance.
-After graduation, he plans to work for one of the Big Four accounting firms.
+Gustavo is an undocumented, undergraduate student at a California State University where he studies Business Administration and Finance.
+After graduation, he plans to work for an accounting firm.
 In the future, he plans to attend law school to become a corporate finance attorney.